 Stewards and Students.

 The Gratiot Lake Conservancy (GLC),a nonprofit 501(c)3 organization located in Keweenaw County in the Upper Peninsula of Michigan, was founded in 1998 for the purpose of land conservation and education.
-GLC’s mission is to preserve Gratiot Lake and the land within the Gratiot Lake watershed and to foster informed land stewardship through education and research related to the ecology and history of the lake and its environs.
+GLC’s mission is to preserve Gratiot Lake, the land within the Gratiot Lake watershed, and to inspire informed land stewardship through education and research related to the ecology and history of the lake.

 GLC provides programs for the public.
 We collaborate and partner with other nonprofit organizations, and educational institutions to achieve our goals.